Complete source code and samples:

 You can use our tutorial for installing the rerequisites for OpenMD.
 If you are going it alone, and have some experience building and installing unix software, you’ll need:

-1. A C++ compiler.
-We build and test OpenMD on the following architecture & compiler combinations:
+- A good C++17-compliant compiler.
+We’ve built and tested OpenMD on the following architecture & compiler combinations:

-4. Other optional (but quite useful) libraries that will unlock some important features of OpenMD: Open BabelQhullFFTWDoxygen
+- Other optional (but quite useful) libraries that will unlock some important features of OpenMD: Open Babel, Qhull, FFTW, Doxygen

-5. Some of the utility scripts depend on Python and Perl.
-These interpreters are common installations on most flavors of Unix and macOS.
+- Some of the utility scripts depend on Python.
+This interpreter is a common installation on most flavors of Unix and macOS.

 Building OpenMD